 Posted Aug 30, 2018

-Kale Monk, the lead author of the study, published in Family Relations and described here, pointed out–correctly–that people who recognize themselves in this pattern need to “look under the hood of their relationship” to figure out what they are doing in their relationships.
+Kale Monk, the lead author of the study, published in Family Relations and described here, pointed out correctly that people who recognize themselves in this pattern need to “look under the hood” to figure out what they are doing in their relationships.
 Doing so, however, can be difficult, even frightening, as most people who seek therapy for themselves or as a couple can attest.
 And then, what you can actually do to break the pattern and create a lasting relationship is another major challenge.

-The authors of the study offer some good advice, per se, such as examining the why’s and how’s that led to breaking up; and that you should focus on the positives in the relationship, in order to reconcile permanently.
-Of course, that assumes that the relationship hasn’t become toxic and inherently unhealthy.
+The authors of the study offer some good advice, such as examining the why’s and how’s that led to breaking up, and emphasizing that you should focus on the positives in the relationship, in order to reconcile permanently.
+Of course, that assumes the relationship hasn’t become toxic and inherently unhealthy.

 The problem is that following the author’s advice is easier said than done.
 But there are some ways to engage with a partner with self-awareness and openness that can strengthen the likelihood of a sustainable, positive connection.

-Review and learn from what you’ve done in previous relationships.
+1. Review and learn from what you’ve done in previous relationships.
 What draws you to partners?
-What led to the breakup–or reconnection?
+What led to the breakup — or reconnection?
 What have you’ve learned, or haven’t?
 I call this doing a “relationship inventory.”

-Practice “forgetting yourself” in the relationship.
+2. Practice “forgetting yourself” in the relationship.
 That means becoming aware that your relationship is a third entity that needs to be served and serviced in its own right.
-That’s a different perspective and way of relating from serving just your own needs and desires, especially when that triggers domination or submission from either of you.
+That’s a different perspective and way of relating from serving just your own needs and desires, especially when that triggers domination or submission from either you or your partner.

-Learn to be transparent with each other.
-Showing your own–and being receptive to your partner’s–desires, fears, hopes, vulnerabilities.
-If you commit to doing that, you’re planting the seeds for growing intimacy and a sustaining relationship–one that becomes stronger over time rather than a revolving door.
+3. Learn to be transparent with each other.
+Show your own — and be receptive to your partner’s — desires, fears, hopes, and vulnerabilities.
+If you commit to doing that, you’re planting the seeds for growing intimacy and a sustaining relationship — one that becomes stronger over time, rather than a revolving door.